InPayTech/InPayWallet-Android/README.md

-# InPayWallet-Android
+# InPayWallet for Android
-InPay Wallet for Android
+The source code will be uploaded after the beta stage